cryspen/hax/hax-lib/proof-libs/aeneas-lean/README.md

 # Rust core models Lean package

-This Lean package contains the Lean extraction of our Rust model and supporting infrastructure.
+This Lean package contains the Lean extraction of our model of Rust core/std/alloc libraries and supporting infrastructure.

 ## Using the Lean library downstream